openownership/bods-dev-handbook/standard_releases.md

   spelling, punctuation or markup can cause Transifex to detect a new source string and reset the translation.
 If the change is small, the translators can reuse what they had before (with punctuation/markup fixes as applicable).
-  If the change is large (e.g. a complete sentence rewrite) they probably need to translate it again from scratch.
+  If the change is large (e.g. a complete sentence rewrite), they probably need to translate it again from scratch.
 Agree when you are going to push the updated string to Transifex, and proceed with the following steps at that time.
 * After review, merge the branch (`297-fix-typo`) into `main`.